VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 date: 2020-01-20
 priority: 3
 ---
-# How to build and customize platform manager Web UI (Angular)
+# How to build and customize Platform Manager Web UI (Angular)

 ## Summary

 Use this guide to create Platform Manager UI for the Virto Commerce "Customer Reviews" module (created in the [Lesson 3](/lesson3.md)).
-There will be an UI created for list and view the number of product reviews.
+There will be a UI created for the list and view product reviews.

 After completing this lesson, a Platform Manager UI for the Virto Commerce "Customer Reviews" module will be created, including:

-* blade with the list of customer reviews for products;
+* blade with the customer reviews list for products;
-* widget on the product page to view the number of reviews.
+* widget on the product page to view the number of reviews and open the new reviews blade for the product.

 ## Video